-Ewing Bemiss & Co., a leading middle-market investment bank focused on the energy and power sector, announces the formation of its private equity affiliate, Turning Basin Capital, and the addition of Mark Murray, a seasoned private equity executive, to lead its principal investing activities.
+Ewing Bemiss & Co., a leading middle-market investment bank focused on the energy and industrial sectors, announces the formation of its private equity affiliate, Turning Basin Capital, and the addition of Mark Murray, a seasoned private equity executive.

 About Turning Basin Capital

 Turning Basin Capital is focused on making equity investments in lower-middle market companies that generally fall below the criteria of traditional middle-market private equity firms.
-The firm targets companies in a wide range of energy related sectors including companies providing services and/or products to the power generation and transmission, oil and gas production and transportation and resource efficiency markets.
+The firm targets companies in a wide range of energy, infrastructure and industrial related sectors including companies providing services and/or products to the power generation and transmission, oil and gas production and transportation and resource efficiency markets.
 Turning Basin Capital seeks to provide equity financing to fund growth initiatives and to facilitate ownership transition in privately-held businesses.

-For more than 15 years, Ewing Bemiss & Co. has provided expert merger & acquisition and capital formation advice to a myriad of energy related companies including developers of renewable and distributed energy projects in the United States and abroad and manufacturers and service providers focused on the oil and gas industry.
-Through this experience, the principals of Ewing Bemiss have identified a niche opportunity to deploy private capital to the underserved lower middle-market in the energy sector.
+For more than 15 years, Ewing Bemiss & Co. has provided expert merger & acquisition and capital formation advice to a myriad of energy and industrial related companies.
+Through this experience, the principals of Ewing Bemiss have identified a niche opportunity to deploy private capital to the under-served lower middle-market in these sectors.

 Macro themes affecting the energy market, such as energy independence, global warming concerns, resource scarcity, innovative technologies and an evolving regulatory environment drive change and create market opportunity for forward-thinking, entrepreneurial organizations.
 Turning Basin Capital believes that there exists a large universe of privately-owned businesses that are well-positioned to benefit from attractive trends that are affecting the energy sector, but only have limited access to institutional growth capital.
 Energy-related businesses in the lower-middle market often are overlooked by larger private equity funds and do not typically fit the investment thesis of clean-tech focused venture capital funds.